d0tTino/docs-/docs/cyberpunk-cookbook.md

 These requirements include an unlockable bootloader, proper implementation of Verified Boot with rollback protection, and support for modern hardware security features like hardware memory tagging (MTE) on ARMv9 devices.
-As of late 2025, GrapheneOS officially supports the following Google Pixel devices 23: Pixel 6, 6 Pro, 6a Pixel 7, 7 Pro, 7a Pixel Fold, Pixel Tablet Pixel 8, 8 Pro, 8a Pixel 9, 9 Pro, 9 Pro XL, 9 Pro Fold The recommended installation method for most users is the official WebUSB-based installer, which guides the user through the
+As of late 2025, GrapheneOS officially supports the following Google Pixel devices[^23]: Pixel 6, 6 Pro, 6a Pixel 7, 7 Pro, 7a Pixel Fold, Pixel Tablet Pixel 8, 8 Pro, 8a Pixel 9, 9 Pro, 9 Pro XL, 9 Pro Fold The recommended installation method for most users is the official WebUSB-based installer, which guides the user through the